 No matter where a homicide falls on the criminal spectrum, it may also bring a civil lawsuit for wrongful death.
 In the case of a homicide, the family of the victim may sue the alleged perpetrator to collect damages for that person causing the death of their loved one.
 While wrongful death lawsuits offer monetary results rather than criminal punishment, they also have a much lower standard of proof than the criminal standard of guilt beyond a reasonable doubt.

 Regardless of the circumstances, a charge of homicide is among the most serious that is made in the criminal justice system.
 Defense in homicide cases is often complicated and requires intensive preparation.
-If you have been charged with a homicide-related offense, or might be, a free legal review by an experienced attorney can provide valuable information about how to defend yourself.
+If you have been charged with a homicide-related offense, or might be, meeting with an experienced criminal defense attorney can provide valuable information about how to defend yourself.